Chart Color Schemes

 Educational outcomes in Yakamia fall within the lower quartile nationally, indicating opportunities for improvement in qualification attainment

 The area's university qualification rate is 15.9%, significantly lower than the Australian average of 30.4%.
-This presents both a challenge and an opportunity for targeted educational initiatives.
-Bachelor degrees are most common at 11.8%, followed by graduate diplomas (2.2%) and postgraduate qualifications (1.9%).
-Vocational credentials are prominent, with 40.5% of residents aged 15+ holding such qualifications - advanced diplomas at 9.9% and certificates at 30.6%.
+Bachelor degrees are most common among residents with higher education qualifications at 11.8%, followed by graduate diplomas at 2.2% and postgraduate qualifications at 1.9%.
+Vocational credentials are prevalent, with 40.5% of residents aged 15 and above holding them.
+This includes advanced diplomas at 9.9% and certificates at 30.6%.

 Frequently Asked Questions - Education